CuBoulder/tiamat10-project-template/README.md

 ddev install-site       # will run a `site-install` script, located .ddev/commands/web/install-site

-ddev describe           # will return endpoints
+ddev describe           # will return the urls for your project, in addition to other info

+ddev poweroff           # shuts the container down ddev delete -Oy         # destroys the container, without backing up the database.
+You can remove the flags to create a backup if you wish

 ````